 Eligibility

-- Are U.S. citizens, permanent residents, international or registered California AB540 students.
-For international students, funding is subject to fellowship eligibility in regards to visa type.
-For those under AB540, funding will be provided only if AB131 is still in effect for the duration of the fellowship.
+- Eligible students must be one of the following: 1) US citizens; 2) permanent residents; 3) international students; 3) undocumented students who are eligible for an AB540 exemption.
+For international students, funding is subject to eligibility with regard to visa type.
+For those under AB540, funding will be provided only if AB131 is still in effect for the duration of the award.

 Award